ant-media/ant-media-documentation/docs/guides/publish-live-stream/simulcasting.md

+---
-# Simulcasting to social media channels
+title: Simulcasting to social media channels
+sidebar_position: 7
+---

 This guide will show you how to use Ant Media Server to live stream to social media and other third-party RTMP end points.